 What happens next?
 Toggle accordion

-Once we have received all the completed forms and documents requested, we have 42 days to either approve or refuse your application.
+Once we have received all applications and documents from tenants that want to swap homes, we have 42 days to either approve or refuse your mutual exchange.

-We will contact you to arrange a visit with a surveyor to carry out an inspection of your home.
-Following this you will be advised of any problems with the property and what we expect you to do to rectify them.
-You will be sent a report on the condition of property you wish to move to and asked to sign a declaration to confirm you are happy to accept the property in its current condition.
+You will be sent a report on the condition of property that you wish to move into and asked to sign a declaration slip.
+This is to confirm that you agree to accept the property in its current condition.

 The Legal Requirements Toggle accordion